The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying for a simple reason.

 We'd have hearings on the war.

-But for any president, but but that isn't what we're about.
+But that isn't what we're about.

-What we're about is going there and and having high ethical standard, fiscal soundness, and a level of civility that brushes away all this fierce partisanship.
+What we're about is going there and having high ethical standard, fiscal soundness, and a level of civility that brushes away all this fierce partisanship.

-John Conyers uh is an enthusiastic advocate.
+John Conyers is an enthusiastic advocate.

 I'm the leader.